walterhiggins/WMPJS/book-outline.md

 The 'Enable text wrapping' setting should be turned off for programming.
 It's useful if you're writing a letter, essay or other non-programming text but it can be confusing if turned on while programming.

 'Highlight current line' makes it easier to see where you currently are in the code.
-When looking at a large Javascript file, it can be difficult to see the cursor (the blinking block that appears next to letters as you type).
+When looking at a large JavaScript file, it can be difficult to see the cursor (the blinking block that appears next to letters as you type).

 'Highlight matching brackets' is a super useful programming feature.
-As you move the cursor around your Javascript source, when the cursor is next to any of the following characters it will match the opening or closing character.
+As you move the cursor around your JavaScript source, when the cursor is next to any of the following characters it will match the opening or closing character.

 * Round brackets : (  )
 * Curly brackets : {  }